 Watching Harry Potter and sipping on a glass of white wine is duuuuuumb.
 Stop doing that.

-Alcohol and Weight Loss – How to Keep Drinking While Losing Weight
+Alcohol and Weight Loss – Keep Drinking While Losing Weight

 If you bothered to read through the last parts about alcohol and weight loss, and didn’t just skip down to this section, good for you.